thetanishqchauhan/thetanishqchauhan/README.md

 - 👋 Hi, I’m @thetanishqchauhan
 - 👀 I’m interested in Website Development and AI.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Back-end Development.
 - 📫 How to reach me??
 Linkedin: linkedin.com/in/tanishq-chauhan-a54ba021b
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: "The password for the computer controls of nuclear-tipped missiles of the U.S was 00000000 for eight years."
 And yes, I found it on the Internet.